alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a good day, the lab went good and the class was ok, I also had some time to code at night.

+### Day 100: October 07, Wednesday

+**Today's Progress**: We made it, day 100, I think that's enough progress for today, I also got an interview today, isn't that just great?.

+**Thoughts**: It is the final day of the 100 Days of Code, It was a really fun journey, I have to repeat something like this more often, Coding is fun.